shieldproject/shield/docs/dev/design/webui.md

 SHIELD Web UI Design Notes
 ==========================

+<div class="historical-note">This document is primarily of
+historical interest.
+The recommendations and ideas contained herein have been incorporated into SHIELD, as of version 8.0</div>

 SHIELD needs a better Web User Interface.
 Here, we have collected our thoughts on the matter, and supplied some design mocks.